OSC/ood-documentation/source/add-jupyter/modify-submit-parameters.rst

 Modify Submit File
 ------------------

-The main responsibility of the ``submit.yml.erb`` file is for modifying the underlying batch script that is generated from an internal template and its submission parameters.
+The main responsibility of the ``submit.yml.erb`` file located in the root of the app is for modifying the underlying batch script that is generated from an internal template and its submission parameters.

 .. note::